 Jennifer Salvato Doktorski

 Author.
 Jennifer Salvato Doktorski received a 2024 Fellowship from the New Jersey State Council on the Arts.
-She is the author of four young adult novels—The Summer After You & Me, a YALSA Teens’ Top Ten nominee, Famous Last Words, a Bank Street College Best Children’s Book of the Year, How My Summer Went Up in Flames, and August & Everything After.
-She is currently working on her fifth novel for teens and first for adults.
-A member of SCBWI, Jen is a former One-on-One Plus conference mentee and mentor and was honored to be the Success Story speaker in 2014.
+She is the author of five young adult novels—The Summer After You & Me (Sourcebooks Fire), a YALSA Teens’ Top Ten nominee, Famous Last Words (Holt), a Bank Street College Best Children’s Book of the Year, How My Summer Went Up in Flames (Simon Pulse) August & Everything After (Sourcebooks Fire) and Finding Normal (Fitzroy Books, Jan.
+2025).
+Jen is a former One-on-One Plus conference mentee and mentor and was honored to be the Success Story speaker in 2014.
 Her first paid writing gig was at a local newspaper, where she wrote obituaries and began her lifelong love of news and coffee.
 A proud Jersey girl, she and her family live five minutes from Rutgers, New Brunswick, and spend summers "down the shore."

 Colleen Rowan Kosinski

 Author.
 Illustrator.
 Editor.
 Colleen writes picture books and middle grade novels.
-Her picture books include Lilla’s Sunflowers, A Home Again, and Love Made Me More (2022).
+Her picture books include Lilla’s Sunflowers, A Home Again, Love Made Me More and Little Star (2025).
 Her middle grade novel is titled A Promise Stitched In Time.
-Colleen is a committee member of the NJ SCBWI and also teaches private classes on picture book writing.
-For the last year she has been working as an editor at Reedsy.com.
+Colleen’s book, A Home Again, has been published in eight languages.
+Her middle grade novel is titled A Promise Stitched In Time.
+Colleen teaches private classes on picture book writing and works as an editor at Reedsy.com.
 Colleen’s book Love Made Me More was published after being mentored by Trinka Hakes Noble at a Rutgers One-On-One Plus Conference.
 Colleen is a graduate of Rutgers University, as are her husband and two sons.

 Denise Lang-Grant